-Karl previously served as Fitch Even’s Managing Partner and is currently a member of the firm's Executive Committee.
+Karl previously served as Fitch Even’s Managing Partner.

 Vaxcel Int’l Co., Ltd. v.
 HeathCo, LLC, et al. (N.D.
 Ill.
 2015).
 Represented defendant in patent litigation involving dimmable LED lighting technology.
-Resolved on a confidential basis.
+Obtained favorable settlement on a confidential basis.

 Somaltus, LLC v.
 Auto Meter Prods., Inc. (E.D.
 Tex.
 2015).
 Represented defendant in patent litigation involving automobile battery testing and charging technology.
-Resolved on a confidential basis.
+Obtained favorable settlement on a confidential basis.

 Olivistar, LLC v.
 The Chamberlain Group, Inc. (E.D.
 Tex.
 2015).
 Represented defendant in patent infringement action involving network control of garage door openers.
-Resolved on a confidential basis.
+Obtained favorable settlement on a confidential basis.

 McDavid Knee Guard, Inc. and Stirling Mouldings Ltd. v.
 Nike USA, Inc. (N.D.
 Ill.
 2014).
 Represented plaintiffs in patent infringement action involving foam padding for sports apparel.
-Resolved on a confidential basis.
+Obtained favorable settlement on a confidential basis.

 Bullets2Bandages, LLC v.
 Caliber Corp.
 (S.D.
 Cal.
 2014).
 Represented Caliber in defense of a trademark infringement action.
 Case was settled in six months with Caliber taking assignment of the registered trademarks.